How to Build a Note Template

 Approval Mechanism

-An approval mechanism allows you to set up high level approvals for your Lesson Notes.
+An approval mechanism allows you to set up high-level approvals for your Lesson Notes.
 Think of it as a second set of eyes checking a note before it is considered "done".
-What this means is once a Lesson Note has been submitted it will be in a Pending state until an authorized approver goes into the Lesson Note dashboard to Approve it.
-This allows, for example, a BCBA to sign off on an RBT Lesson note before an appointment is considered fully rendered/complete. .
-If you do not want to have approvals set choose None from the drop down menu.
+Once a Lesson Note has been submitted it will be in a Pending state until an authorized approver goes into the Lesson Note dashboard to Approve it.
+For example, a BCBA may be required to sign off on an RBT Lesson Note before an appointment is considered fully rendered/complete. .
+If you do not want to have approvals set choose "none" from the drop-down menu.

-You can Type directly into the template body for any descriptor text you would like to add.
-You have rich text options if you would like to change the size, type, color etc. From here you can add in dynamic fields that are pre-built in or build in your own using custom fields if you need information values not already built in.
+You can type directly into the template body for any descriptor text you would like to add.
+There are rich text options if to change the size, type, color etc. From here, you can add in dynamic fields that are pre-built or built-in your own using your specific custom fields.

 Dynamic Fields are smart placeholders you can add to your lesson note templates.
-They will automatically pull in information from your session that is relevant to the field added, like staff name or client DOB, so you don't have to worry about entering it in manually.
+They will automatically pull in information from your session that is relevant to the field added.
+Examples include staff name or client DOB.
+Using dynamic fields will automatically pull this info into the note from the schedule or profile so you don't have to worry about entering it in manually.

-Custom Fields are something you can create to collect exactly the kind of information you want in your Lesson Note and allow you to create custom check box lists or text fields that will give you full customizable control over your lesson note.
-Learn
+Custom Fields are your personally added fields to collect specific information for your Lesson Note.
+You can create custom check box lists or text fields that will give you full customizable control over your lesson note.
+Learn how to

 Here is an example of how to add dynamic fields and custom fields you have built into your Lesson Note: